IBM-EPBL/IBM-Project-11164-1659274470/Project development phase/Readme.md

 SPRINT3:
 1.Created web ui using node red and stored medicines in cloudant database.IBM IOT watson receives the medicine name,date and time.
 2. created iot device
 3. text to speech service
+4. Simulation using ESP32 to remind the user medicine name at time using cloudantdb,node red and ibm watson iot platform.

 SPRINT 4: